rfcx/http-utils/README.md

-A converter/validator for http query params or body attributes.
+A set of useful utils for http methods.
+Includes converter/validator for http query params or body attributes, custom error types.

+## Converter/validator
 How to use:
 ```javascript
   const { Converter, ValidationError } = require('@rfcx/http-params-converter')